thanos-io/thanos/docs/proposals/201912_thanos_binary_index_header.md

 * With TOC:
   * Get the symbols table and copy it to the local file.
   * Get the posting table and copy it to the local file.
-  * Get the label offset table and copy it to the local file.
-  * Get the label index and copy it to the local file.
-  * Open question: How to get [Posting size to fetch](./201912_thanos_binary_index_header.md#posting-size-to-fetch)?
+* Write new TOC file at the end of file.

 With that effort building time and resources should be compared with downloading the prebuilt `index-header` from the bucket.
-This allows us to reduce complexity of the system as we don't need to cache that in object storage by compactor or even sidecar.
+This allows us to reduce complexity of the system as we don't need to cache that in object storage by compactor.

 Thanks to this format we can reuse most of the [FileReader](https://github.com/prometheus/prometheus/blob/de0a772b8e7d27dc744810a1a693d97be027049a/tsdb/index/index.go#L664) code to load file.
-TODO: Benchmark if mmap + loading is actually faster than JSON parsing (3)

-This also proposes loading blocks on demand (4).

-This means maintaining pool with limited number of `index-header` files loaded at the time in Store Gateway.
-With an LRU logic we should be able to deduce which of blocks should be unloaded and left on the disk.

-This proposes following algorithm:

-* blocks newer then X (e.g 2w) being always loaded
-* blocks older than X will be loaded on demand on query time and kept cached until evicted.
-* background eviction process unloads blocks without pending reads to the amount of Y (e.g 100 blocks) in LRU fashion.

-Both X and Y being configurable.

-## Risks
+Thanos will build/compose all index-headers on the startup for now, however in theory we can load and build those blocks on demand.
+Given the minimal memory that each loaded block should take now, this is described as [Future Work](./201912_thanos_binary_index_header.md#Future-Work)

-### Posting size to fetch
+### Length of Posting to fetch

 While idea of combing different pieces of TSDB index as our index-header is great, unfortunately we heavily rely on information about size of each posting represented as `postingRange.End`.